apache/skywalking-rover/docs/en/setup/examples/cases/profiling-process/readme.md

 ## Starting Rover

-### Enable Linux Process Detector
+### Enable Linux Process Scanner

-After your service been startup, then configure the Linux process detector to let Rover known how to find service.
+After your service been startup, then configure the Linux process scanner to let Rover known how to find service.
 Please make sure the Linux Process Detector have been active.

 Then configure the finder to locate/identity service.
 It contains these data configure: